Tax Guide for Self-Employed Bathroom Fitters in the UK

 - Key Certifications

-- CSCS card (Blue Skilled Worker or Gold Advanced Craft) · NVQ Level 2 in Fitted Interiors
+- CSCS card (Blue Skilled Worker or Gold Advanced Craft) · NVQ Level 2 in Fitted Interiors or Plumbing

 Bathroom fitters are multi-skill tradespeople — plumbing, tiling, and carpentry in one job.
 That breadth means a wider tool collection and higher material costs than single-trade workers, plus subcontractor costs for gas and electrical work you can't legally do yourself.